Jimmy Chappell: International

-Chappell played for the GB national team at the 1936 Winter Olympics, where he scored two goals in the six games he played and helped the team to win the gold medal.
+Chappell played for the GB national team at the 1936 Winter Olympics, where he scored two goals in the six games he played and helped the team win the gold medal.

 Chappell also played for the GB national team in the 1937 and 1938 World Championships.
-In the 1937 championships he helped the team to silver medal and, as the highest placed European team, the gold medal in the European Championships at the tournament.
-In the 1938 championships he again helped the team to silver medal.
+In the 1937 championships he helped the team to the silver medal and, as the highest-placed European team, the gold medal in the European Championships at the tournament.
+In the 1938 championships, he again helped the team to a silver medal.

 In 1948, Chappell again appeared for the GB national team at the Olympics held in Switzerland when the team finished in sixth place.

 Retirement

 After retiring from ice hockey, Chappell continued to contribute to the game for a while as a referee.
 He then returned with his family to Canada where he was successful in business before he died suddenly while on holiday in Pinellas County, Florida in 1976.